-For instance, in case of reliable clean EPS packaging waste, which does not contain HBCD or suspect in any other way, mechanical recycling remains an excellent recovery option.
+For instance, in case of reliable clean EPS packaging waste, which does not contain HBCD or is suspected in any other way, mechanical recycling remains an excellent recovery option.
 The EPS waste is crushed and mixed as foam particles to virgin material during block moulding.
-Alternatively, it could be compacted, melted, followed by extrusion and chopping to General Purpose PolyStyrene (GPPS) pellets.
-These options for mechanical recycling are already applied and economically viable in many EU member states..
+Alternatively, it could be compacted, melted, followed by extrusion and chopping to General Purpose Polystyrene (GPPS) pellets.
+These options for mechanical recycling are already applied and economically viable in many EU member states.
 In case of clean and reliable, often industrial waste feedstocks, this often would be the most economic treatment of such waste.
-Although the environmental impact of applying PolyStyreneLoop is very positive compared to incineration at End Of Life, mechanical recycling is even slightly better.
-E.g. the LCA analysis regarding impact category according to EUMEPS EPD for EPS 15 kg/m3 grey material shows a value for Global Warming Potential of 72, 44 kg CO2-eq for incineration and a value of 23,86 kg CO2-eq for mechanical recycling, a reduction of 67%.
-Not fully comparable, however the LCA analysis for End of Life for EPS ETICS shows a reduction of 47% comparing PolyStyreneLoop with Incineration.
+Although the environmental impact of applying PolyStyreneLoop is very positive compared to incineration at End of Life, mechanical recycling is slightly better.

-If the environmental profile of PolyStyreneLoop would not have any environmental benefits compared to incineration, it would be better to incinerate with energy recovery rather than take all the efforts of the PolyStyreneLoop process.
-Therefore, we asked FH Münster and TÜV Rheinland to do full LCA (Life Cycle Analysis).
-First results of a Life Cycle Analysis (LCA) according to ISO 14040 and 14044 show environmental benefits in all impact categories for the treatment of EPS demolition waste containing HBCD from ETICS applications in comparison to incineration with energy recovery.
-In the analysis treatment of EPS demolition waste from ETICS by the PolyStyreneLoop process was compared with incineration with energy recovery.
+PolyStyreneLoop offers environmental benefits compared to incineration with energy recovery.
+In 2018 we commissioned FH Münster and TüV Rheinland to do a full LCA (Life Cycle Analysis) according to ISO 14040 and ISO 14044 in all impact categories for the treatment of EPS demolition waste containing HBCD for ETICS applications and compare PolyStyreneLoop to incineration with energy recovery.
 The outcome was that the environmental impact of PolyStyreneLoop for all impact categories was roughly halved!
-This means that we can significantly improve the sustainability profile of EPS by moving from incineration with energy recovery to PolyStyreneLoop.
-Fur such waste streams PolyStyreneLoop is an environmental beneficial recovery route.
-Incineration will remain a way of treating EPS waste.
-In certain cases incineration will continue to play a role, especially when included in small amounts in other combustible fractions, but also in case transport distances make other options economically not viable.
+This means that we can significantly improve the sustainability profile of PS-foam by moving from incineration with energy recovery to PolyStyreneLoop.
+For such waste streams PolyStyreneLoop is an environmental beneficial recovery route.

-- The solvent formulation is not flammable and non-carcinogenic which makes a big difference for all production processes
+- The solvent formulation is neither flammable nor carcinogenic.
+It is not classified according to GHS, which makes a big difference for all production processes

-- The Basel Convention General Technical Guidelines included the PolyStyreneLoop dissolution process as a valid pre-treatment process for PS foam waste for the separation of Polystyrene and HBCD in May 2017.
-HBCD subsequently is destroyed with recovery of bromine in the BRU (Bromine Recovery Unit).
-This is not the case for alternative processes and therefore these will not be permitted.
+- The Basel Convention General Technical Guidelines included the CreaSolv® Formulation based purification process as a valid pre-treatment process for PS-foam waste for the separation of polystyrene and HBCD in May 2017.
+HBCD is safely destroyed with recovery of bromine in the BRU (Bromine Recovery Unit).